shiny-phoenix/Playlist-Backup/README.md

 # Playlist-Backup
-A small automation to bakcup my youtube playlist videos, so that i dont forget those lovely songs.
+A small automation to backup my youtube playlist videos, so that i dont lose a single one of those lovely songs.